Menu

 Brightness

-Adjust RGB brightness directly within the Lighting interface.
-Note that higher brightness levels directly impact microphone battery runtime.
+Adjust RGB brightness directly in the Lighting interface.
+Note that higher brightness levels directly impact the microphone battery runtime.
 For extended usage, moderately reduce brightness.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.

-The default recording format is 48kHz/24bit, PCM format audio, and audio recorded can be exported to your destination folder.
+The default recording format is 48kHz/24bit, PCM format audio.
+Recorded audio can be exported to your destination folder.

 To begin, connect the receiver to your computer.
 The microphone and receiver are pre-paired at the factory.
-When the microphone is not powered on, the Maono Link software will prompt you to wait for the microphone to connect.
-At this time, you can press and hold the power button till the microphone light up to complete the startup.
-And then it will automatically complete the connection with the receiver.
+If the microphone is not powered on, Maono Link software will prompt you to wait for the microphone to connect.
+Simply press and hold the power button until the microphone lights up.
+The microphone will then automatically complete the connection with the receiver.
 If the pairing information is cleared for some reason, you need to manually re-pair the microphone and the receiver.

 Pairing

-Step2:After the microphone is turned off,press and hold the power button again till the indicator below the knob flashes rapidly
+Step 2: Turn off the microphone, then press and hold the power button on the bottom of the microphone until the indicator below the knob flashes rapidly.

 Select the options icon in the top-right corner to open the menu.
 Tap "Firmware Update" here to check for new firmware versions.